-The Company analyses at each reporting date if there are indicators of impairment of tangible assets and investment properties.
+The Company analyses at each reporting date if there are indicators of impairment of tangible assets (including right of use of assets) and investment properties.
 If any indication exists, or when annual impairment testing for assets is required, the Company estimates the assets recoverable amount.
+In the current year, local industry of oilfield services has recorded a slight resumption, with a different mix of services required (i.e. higher level of primary cementing as well as higher level of stimulation activities).
+This aspect had a significant positive effect on the Company's results recorded.
+However, the upstream segment continued to present a relatively low level of investment and work levels from customers in the area of new well's projects, taking into account the overall evolution of oil and gas industry over the past few years, the volatility of the crude oil price, current macroeconomic and geopolitical context and market environment (which have an impact on evolution of interest rates, payroll costs, general increase of prices etc.) that have led to uncertainties in the market.
+These aspects might impact the Company's performance and therefore impairment indicators were identified by Management for 31 December 2024 and an impairment assessment was performed.
 Assets are analyzed each time when events or changes in market or industry indicates the fact that the accounting value of these assets may not be recoverable.
 If for these assets allowances for impairment are necessary, the accounting value for these assets is adjusted to the recoverable amount, which is determined as the highest between fair value less cost to sale and the value in use (based on discounted future cash flows).
 The allowances for impairment are reversed only in the case when the events or circumstances that determined the initial impairment have changed.
 The discounted cash flows are determined based on Company's management estimation as regards to contracts and future projects concluded at the date of evaluation or estimated to be contracted in the future, closely linked to market conditions.
 Other factors that might lead to changes in estimations could include restructuring plans or changes in legislation.